Tour Type: Classic Curated, Small Ship Cruising, Walking LITE

 • WAI guide service throughout (2 guides)

-• Pricing is based on double occupancy only.
+• Pricing is based on double occupancy.
 Due to the limitation of cabins, it is difficult to offer single accommodations.
 Please call us if interested in a single cabin.
 WAI provides a roommate matching service

 Activities / Entrance fees: